 Three revenue sources are used for constructing and maintaining parking facilities in the Core Area.
-A parking tax is assessed to all businesses in the District to cover annual maintenance costs.
+Urban Renewal funds and impact fees are used for capital improvements, and a A parking tax is assessed to all businesses in the District to cover annual maintenance costs.
 The subsections below describe in more detail each of these revenue sources.